iotamudelta/rocmProfileData_pub/README.md

 git submodule update --remote
 ```

+Chickensnake requires `libunwind-dev` on Linux.
 Additionally, a rust toolchain needs to be installed.
 We strongly recommend to use a recent one by
 ```
 curl https://sh.rustup.rs -sSf | sh
 [enter] for normal install